1. What is a hip fracture?

 Prevention is better than cure.
 It is better to prevent falls and protect yourself in order to minimize the negative consequences of a fall.

 However, not all risks of falls can be controlled or eliminated.
 Hip protectors are as such not a fall prevention initiative, as they don’t have an influence on the frequency of falls, but instead of the consequences of the falls.
-SAFEHIP® hip protectors can effectively and inexpensively reduce the risk of hip fracture by two thirds.
+SAFEHIP® hip protectors can effectively and inexpensively reduce the risk of hip fracture by nearly two thirds.

 Hip protectors should be seen as a product that contributes to a person’s own safety on the same level as seatbelt, lifejackets, helmets etc. It reduces the risk of serious injuries, saves money and improves the quality of life.